rajeshkanaka/myarticles/Transformers_for_Dev/transformer_content.md

 \tableofcontents
 \newpage

-# Transformer Architecture Explained Simply: A Developer's Guide to AI's Game-Changer
+# Transformer Architecture Uncovered: An Advanced Developer's Handbook

 Hey there, fellow developers!
 Feeling a bit lost in the AI buzzword jungle, especially when it comes to "Transformers"?
 You're not alone.
 As a developer myself, I know how daunting it can be to venture beyond our familiar code territories into the realm of AI and machine learning.